Aylur/gnim/docs/jsx.md

 ### `createComputed`

-Creates a computed signal from a list of Accessors.
-The provided transform is run when the Accessor's value is accessed.
+Creates a computed signal from a list of `Accessor`s.
+The provided transform is run when the `Accessor`'s value is accessed.
 The function should be pure.

 ```ts
 function createComputed<